March in the chicken coop. Nights are slowly getting shorter, and clocks in the northern hemisphere spring forward an hour.

 As daylight lengthens, hormones kick in and hens raised as egg-layers start producing again.
 Our supply of delicious fresh eggs begins to ramp up after the lesser supply of the winter months.

-And if you're thinking of using them to hatch, there's a whole body of evidence that hatching is affected by the quality of food laying hens eat.
+And if you're thinking of using them as broody hens to hatch their own chicks, there's a whole body of evidence that hatching is affected by the quality of food laying hens eat.

 Either way, it's time to think about making sure the ladies get the very best food - both for their own health and to produce the next generation of chicks.

 2. Give your hens the best quality food you can afford.
-Foraging is fine, but you need to be sure they're getting a balanced diet including necessary vitamins and minerals.
+Free ranging and foraging is fine, but you need to be sure they're getting a balanced diet including necessary vitamins and minerals.

 Layer feed is a good choice for all adult hens.
 You don't have to worry about that balance - it's done for you.
-I prefer this one because it's also organic and non-GMO.
+I prefer this one because it's also organic and non-GMO - and it's also great for fermenting.

 4. Give some high protein foods.
 My flock go crazy for mealworms, and also love the "protein platter" I make for them.